spack/spack/lib/spack/docs/packaging_guide.rst

 * If placement ends with a ``/`` it is assumed that the resource should keep its name and be placed in the target directory.
 * If placement does not end with a ``/``, it is assumed that the resource should be renamed.
-One exception is if the target already exists as an empty directory.
+One exception is if the target already exists as a directory.
 In this case if the resource is a single file, it is placed in the directory; if the resource is a directory (or an exploding tarball) then all files in the resource are placed in the target directory.